GeoscienceAustralia/sira/README.md

 or, simply run:

     $ nosetest

+To run a single test file use:

+    $ cd sifra  # and not cd sifra/sifra
+    $ python tests\test_xyz.py

 If you are using docker as described above, you can do this within the sifra container.